The Citizen's Right of Empowerment

 volunteers.' - their website

-'Neighbors for a Better Lake View is a new, nonprofit organization committed to building a better Lake View for all of us.
+'Neighbors for a Better Lake View is a relatively new, nonprofit advocacy organization committed to building a better Lake View for all of us.
 We’re focused on building stronger community ties, safer streets, better schools, and clean water for everyone.
 In April, a few neighbors came together to start this new group and advocate for the community we love.
 In just two months, more than 1000 residents joined, and we’re just getting started.
 We hope you will join us, we would love to get to know you!' - their Facebook page

 East Ravenswood/West Graceland community is within the borders of Lake View so that community has a shared interest in both the RCC and the LVCC.
 Since 1958, Ravenswood Community Council has served the